-The Iridium Direct Internet service allows users to connect to the Internet via the Iridium gateway without having to sign up with an Internet service provider.
-This service utilizes a dedicated Apollo Server at the Iridium gateway, which provides high-speed connectivity to the Internet and optimizes server-to-Iridium modem communications.
-The dial-up networking setup is similar to the dial-up networking setup for landline telephone.
+The Iridium Direct Internet service allows users to connect to the internet via the Iridium gateway without having to sign up with an internet service provider.
+This service utilizes a dedicated Apollo Server at the Iridium gateway, which provides high-speed connectivity to the internet and optimizes server-to-Iridium modem communications.
+The dial-up networking setup is similar to the dial-up networking setup for a landline telephone.
 The only difference is that the dialed telephone number is an international number provided by Iridium.
-Figure B3 illustrates how Iridium Internet (NIPRNet) call is routed.
+Figure 23 illustrates how an Iridium internet call is routed.

 Direct Internet service can be enhanced using Windows-based emulated point-to-point protocol (PPP) called the Apollo Emulator.
-With the use of the Apollo Emulator software instead of Microsoft Windows® dial-up networking, Direct Internet service can reduce connection time and improve data throughput.
-In addition, the Apollo Emulator offers a feature called Smart ConnectTM, which manages airtime by seamlessly connecting and disconnecting a user through the Iridium system.
+With the use of the Apollo Emulator software instead of Microsoft Windows[®] dial-up networking, Direct Internet service can reduce connection time and improve data throughput.
+In addition, the Apollo Emulator offers a feature called Smart Connect[TM], which manages airtime by seamlessly connecting and disconnecting a user through the Iridium system.
 Airtime charges accumulate only while the call is connected.
 Improved effective data throughput is achieved through the use of user-transparent data compression.
-The channel rate is still 2.4 Kbps.
-However, 10 Kbps effective throughput can be achieved depending on content (graphics and images will result in lower effective throughput).
+The channel rate is still 2.4 kbps.
+However, 10 kbps effective throughput can be achieved depending on content (graphics and images result in lower effective throughput).